MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Remove-MgBetaGroupDriveItem.md

----
+﻿---
 external help file: Microsoft.Graph.Beta.Files-help.xml Module Name: Microsoft.Graph.Beta.Files online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.files/remove-mgbetagroupdriveitem
 schema: 2.0.0
-ms.prod: sharepoint
 ---

 # Remove-MgBetaGroupDriveItem

 ## SYNOPSIS
-Delete a DriveItem by using its ID or path.Deleting items using this method moves the items to the recycle bin instead of permanently deleting the item.
+Delete a DriveItem by using its ID or path.\nDeleting items using this method moves the items to the recycle bin instead of permanently deleting the item.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgGroupDriveItem](/powershell/module/Microsoft.Graph.Files/Remove-MgGroupDriveItem?view=graph-powershell-1.0)

 ## SYNTAX